ThalesGroup/helm-spray/README.md

 ```
       --dry-run            simulate a spray
+      --debug              enable verbose output
   -h, --help               help for helm
   -n, --namespace string   namespace to spray the chart into. (default "default")
       --set string         set values on the command line (can specify multiple or
                            separate values with commas: key1=val1,key2=val2)
   -f, --values string      specify values in a YAML file or a URL (can specify multiple)
+  -t, --target string      specify the subchart to target (can specify multiple).
+                           If --target is not specified, all subcharts are targeted.
 ```

 ## Install